Skip to content

 Under 17 U.S.C.
 Section 512(c)(3), a valid DMCA takedown notice must include:

-- Your physical or electronic signature (typing your full legal name counts as an electronic signature)
+1. Your physical or electronic signature (typing your full legal name counts)

 Privacy Considerations

-Here’s where many creators hesitate: DMCA notices require your real legal name and contact information.
-For creators who work anonymously, this feels like it defeats the purpose.
+DMCA notices require your real legal name and contact information.
+For creators who work anonymously, this creates a problem.
+Your options:

-- Use a PO Box.
+• Use a PO Box.
 You need a valid address, but it doesn’t have to be your home address.
-A PO Box or virtual mailbox works.

-- Register an LLC.
-Filing DMCAs as a business entity (your LLC’s name and registered agent address) adds a layer of separation between your creator identity and legal identity.
+• Register an LLC.
+Filing as a business entity adds a layer of separation between your creator identity and legal identity.

 DMCA Takedown Notice Template